Redpill-Linpro/alfresco-numbering/README.md

 Usage
 -----

-Refer to test-component-context.xml and NumberingComponentIntegrationTest.java for examples on how to use the component.
+* Refer to test-component-context.xml and NumberingComponentIntegrationTest.java for examples on how to use the component.
+* The SampleNumberingPolicy can be used as a sample when implementing policys that generate numbers.

 License